The Danger of Using Tap Water with Contact Lenses

 What are the Symptoms of Acanthamoeba Eye Infection?

 Symptoms include severe pain in the eye, the sensation of a foreign body in the eye, and a whitish halo at the periphery of the eye.
 The infection cal last weeks to months, and it never fully heals despite treatment.
-See your doctor immediately if you experience any of these symptoms.
-You can locate a contact lens doctor by visiting the website for the Contact Lens Association of Ophthalmologists Exit.
+Refer to your doctor immediately if you experience any of these symptoms.
+You can locate a contact lens doctor by visiting the website for the Contact Lens Association of Ophthalmologists.

 How do you get Acanthamoeba on your Contact Lenses?